openhab/openhab-addons/bundles/org.openhab.binding.automower/README.md

 - pollingInterval (optional): How often the current Automower® state should be polled in seconds.
 Default is 10min (600s)

 Keep in mind that the status of the Automower® should not be queried too often.
-According to the Husqvarna documentation, no more than 10000 requests per month and application key are allowed.
+According to the Husqvarna documentation not more than 10000 requests per month / 1 request per second and application key are allowed.
 With the default value of 10min this would mean ~4300 requests per month per single Automower®

 ## Channels